clayrisser/fizzbuzz/README.md

 # fizzbuzz

-Everybody has a fizzbuzz repo.
+Everybody makes a fizzbuzz program.
 This is mine.

 ## Usage
 ```